 Certain countries and carrier networks have different rules on using a Caller ID or Sender ID (e.g. depends on the kind of traffic you’re sending).
-There are character limitations for Sender IDs (up to 11 characters in most countries).
+There are character limitations for Sender IDs (up to 11 characters in most countries) – see more details below.

 Things to note when setting up a Caller ID or Sender ID

 - When using a sender ID, the recipient will not be able to reply to your SMS messages.
 This is a problem when you are running an SMS survey.
-In this case, you need a local phone number is required for people to send the SMS responses to.
+In this case, you need a local phone number.

 - Characters in Latin alphabet and any number combination are only allowed to ensure delivery of your messages (A-Z and 1-9).
 Symbols and special characters may affect the delivery of your SMS text messages—the sender ID or caller ID may be altered or message delivery may fail if added.

 - Sender ID format rules vary depending on the destination country and may not be uniform across telcos or mobile operators.
 Some may require a minimum and a maximum number of characters, or may only allow alpha characters.